Sagarmishra-C30/Sagarmishra-C30/README.md

 ## About Me

-I'm a passionate and enthusiastic software engineer, always eager to learn and grow.
+I'm a passionate and enthusiastic software developer, always eager to learn and grow.
 As a fresher developer, I'm proficient in Python and have a strong foundation in Java and JavaScript.
 I'm also well-versed in the MERN stack and Flask.

 When I'm not coding, you can find me reading a wide variety of books 📚 or watching my favorite animes 🍿.

+### 😄 Pronouns: He/Him

 ## Skills